kemalat/microservices-kafka-mq/README.md

 When order is placed by calling `@RestController` Post API, orderService is called.
 Spring service `orderService` updates order object, persists it into the relational DB and calls `kafkaTemplate.send(...)` function.
 Callback method annoted with `@KafkaListener(topics = "order")` in Spring component of consuming microservice is called when the message is put to order topic.
 After consuming the order object, ShipmentService ship function is called and acknowledge is returned.

 ## Notes about High Availability
 For the high availability of the Kafka service, Kafka should run in cluster mode.
-Kafka multi-node, multi-broker and Zookeeper cluster setups should be implemented.
+Kafka multi-broker and replicated multi-node Zookeeper cluster setups should be implemented.
 If you configure Kafka for testing purposes you can run the different brokers on the same machine, however for redundancy it is recommended to run a production environment on multiple computers.
 To keep the cluster running even if one broker fails, it is advised to setup cluster with three Kafka brokers.
 Topics that to be created should be replicated on the three brokers using the `replication-factor`

 ```
 /usr/local/kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 3 --partitions 1 --topic replicated-topic